 One of the key selling points of Chromebooks is security.
 Google not only does security well with Chrome, it does it painlessly.
 Windows forces users to choose an update time, then takes over the computer while the update runs.
 That’s inconvenient and you might delay an update longer than you should.
 Apple’s macOS has the same issues.
 Both of these operating systems can be very secure, but to make sure they have the latest and greatest security updates requires a combination of user initiative and downtime.

 Chromebooks are different and arguably superior when it comes to security.
 First of all, Google pushes out updates instead of waiting for users to look for and initiate them.
 When a Chromebook is booted up, it automatically applies any updates.
 In addition, Chrome makes aggressive use of “sandboxing’” which means apps run with their own resources, isolated from other apps.
 Even Chrome browser tabs are sandboxed from each other.
 This prevents any malicious code that gets through security from spreading.

-Android apps for gaming and more
+Android apps and Google Stadia

 In 2017, Google began rolling out a huge update for Chromebooks, giving them the ability to run Android apps from Google Play.